A1c Calculator – Hemoglobin A1c to Average Blood Sugar

 Normal A1c range – A1c levels chart

-If you have, or are likely to have, a metabolic disorder, your doctor will insist that you do this particular laboratory test, as it has information about you from the last three months.
-On the other hand, one finger-prick blood sugar level test shows the state of the body in that particular moment.
-A simple blood test is still a valuable and significant measure - each of these tests has it's purpose.
+If you have or are likely to have a metabolic disorder, your doctor will insist that you do this particular laboratory test, as it has information about you from the last three months.
+On the other hand, one finger-prick blood sugar level test shows the state of the body at that particular moment.
+A simple blood test is still a valuable and significant measure – each of these tests has its purpose.

 CDC reports that the safe and healthy limits of HbA1c are as follows: